barbalet/milsim-pony/ROADMAP.md

 - The overhead map reads as a Canberra street atlas rather than only a sector sketch.
 - Civic, Barton-Russell, Woden Town Centre, and Belconnen Town Centre each have their own higher-detail street pass.
 - Online reference capture from Google Maps and official ACT transport material is attached to the repo as a reusable gallery.
+- The Canberra texture library under `MilsimPonyGame/Assets/Textures/` expands with district-specific source images and derived materials for the street-atlas build.

 ### Milestone 7: District Integration And Combat Readiness